aladin01011/requirement-analysis/README.md

 3.Guides Design, Development, and Testing

 A well-analyzed set of requirements provides a foundation for system design, coding, and quality assurance, ensuring the end product is reliable and meets expectations.

+🔍 Key Activities in Requirement Analysis
+The Requirement Analysis process involves several structured activities that help ensure the final system meets user and business needs.
+Below are the five key activities:

+- Requirement Gathering

+The initial step where information is collected from stakeholders through interviews, surveys, observations, and questionnaires.

+Focuses on understanding the business goals, user expectations, and problem domain.

+- Requirement Elicitation

+Involves refining and uncovering requirements through interactive techniques like brainstorming, workshops, prototyping, and use cases.

+Helps stakeholders articulate needs they might not be able to express clearly at first.

+- Requirement Documentation

+ Converts gathered and elicited requirements into structured documentation such as Software Requirement Specifications (SRS), user stories, or use case diagrams.

+ Ensures consistency, clarity, and completeness in the requirement statements.

+- Requirement Analysis and Modeling

+ Involves categorizing, prioritizing, and resolving conflicts among requirements.

+ Uses modeling tools like data flow diagrams (DFDs), entity-relationship diagrams (ERDs), and use case diagrams to visualize the system's behavior and structure.

+- Requirement Validation

+Focuses on reviewing and confirming requirements with stakeholders to ensure they are accurate, complete, and feasible.

+Helps detect ambiguities, inconsistencies, or contradictions before development begins